 Rusti Brandman, Ph.D. is a Shands Arts in Medicine Dancer in Residence, Associate Professor Emeritus of Dance for the School of Theatre and Dance at the University of Florida where she founded the dance program and was Co-Director Emeritus of the Center for the Arts in Medicine.

-She has produced more than 75 choreographic works for the concert stage and has served as performer, choreographer and/or director for academic and professional dance companies, including Kinetics Repertory Dance Theatre and New Moves Productions.
+She produced more than 75 choreographic works for the concert stage and served as performer, choreographer and/or director for academic and professional dance companies, including Kinetics Repertory Dance Theatre and New Moves Productions.
 She has presented choreography, master classes, and workshops with UF dancers and as a guest artist regionally, nationally, and internationally and has received awards from the Florida Fine Arts Council, the National Dance Association and the American College Dance Festival Association (ACDFA).
-She has served as Southeastern Regional Representative on the National Board of Directors for ACDFA, is a member of the Global Alliance for Arts and Health and the National Center for Creative Aging (NCCA).
-She has received six Scholarship Enhancement grants at the University of Florida for arts in healthcare research and documentation through which she produced the video “Dancing in Hospitals,” and documentation videos for the Vital Visionaries 2006 and AIM for Africa projects.
+She served as Southeastern Regional Representative on the National Board of Directors for ACDFA, was a member of the Global Alliance for Arts and Health and the National Center for Creative Aging (NCCA).
+She received six Scholarship Enhancement grants at the University of Florida for arts in healthcare research and documentation through which she produced the video “Dancing in Hospitals,” and documentation videos for the Vital Visionaries 2006 and AIM for Africa projects.
 Print publications include editing and contributing content for the book The Arts and Health and several related articles.
 She is a founding coordinator of the Gainesville Creative Aging Network.